code-shmode/code-shmode-javascript/react/next/intro.md

 import { BASE_URL } from "../constants/API";
 ```

-We will use the async/await method of making API calls rather than promises and their then methods.
+We will use the async/await method of making API calls rather than promises and `then` methods.

-After the function, add the following:
+After the `Index` function, add the following:

 ```js
 export async function getStaticProps() {